 The Division of Academic Affairs is overseen by Provost and Executive Vice President Donald Nieman, and is responsible for academic staff recruitment, retention and promotion; the academic budget; the overall leadership of Binghamton's academic plan; and communications and marketing efforts.

-The Division of Advancement, led by Vice President Jim Broschart, oversees the alumni engagement and fundraising efforts for the University.
+The Division of Advancement, led by Interim Vice President John Koch, oversees the alumni engagement and fundraising efforts for the University.

 The Department of Athletics is overseen by Director Patrick Elliott and encompasses Binghamton University's intercollegiate athletics operations, a department of more than 100 full-time employees and 21 Division I teams.